sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 * {{HACK99}}: A partial implementation of a vulnerability assessment scenario involving an {{-ecp}} implementation, a {{-rolie}} implementation, and a proprietary evaluator to pull the pieces together.
 * {{HACK100}}: Work to combine the vulnerability assessment scenario from {{HACK99}} with an XMPP-based YANG push model.
 * {{HACK101}}: A fully automated configuration assessment implementation using XMPP as a communication mechanism.
+* {{HACK102}}: An exploration of how we might model assessment, collection, and evaluation abstractly, and then rely on YANG expressions for the attributes of traditional endpoints.

 ## Open Questions
 The following is a list of open questions we still have about the path forward with this exploration: